Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ### When Not to Use `UserEvent`

 There are not any concrete guidelines for when [fireEvent](https://workiva.github.io/react_testing_library/rtl.dom.events/fireEvent.html) should be used instead of `UserEvent`.
 When writing tests, `UserEvent` should be the default tool that is reached for.
-From there, if the test requires a precise event to avoid conflicts or access a specific UI state, then `fireEvent` may be more appropriate.
+From there, if the test requires a precise event to avoid conflicts or to gain access to a specific UI state, then `fireEvent` may be more appropriate.
 However, this should not be a common occurance.

 ### Migrating DOM Event Calls